Keyboard shortcuts

 Testing async code

-If you chose to use async code in your project, you migth run into a situation where you need to write unit tests for asynchronous code.
+If you chose to use async code in your project, you might run into a situation where you need to write unit tests for asynchronous code.
 Usually, most of the unit tests don’t require it, because you will follow the blocking core, async shell paradigm.

 If you do need to write async unit tests, then the Tokio library has some functionality you can use for that.
 They have a #[tokio::test] macro that you can use to annotate any unit test to turn it into an asynchronous unit test.